CHIENMINGCHEN314653001/-Introduction-to-Scientific-Computing/Midtern_Project/report.md

 **Application of the AAA Algorithm in Rational Approximation**

 ---
+**Abstract**

+This report studies and reproduces the core ideas of *“The AAA Algorithm for Rational Approximation”* by Nakatsukasa, Sète, and Trefethen (2017).
+The AAA algorithm provides a numerically stable, adaptive, and automatic method to construct rational approximations of complex-valued functions.
+It transforms a nonlinear rational fitting problem into a sequence of linear least-squares problems via barycentric representation and singular value decomposition (SVD).
+In this work, we implement both simplified and advanced versions of the algorithm in Python, apply it to the function $$f(z) = \tan(\pi z / 2)$$ , and visualize its behavior.
+The results confirm exponential convergence, automatic detection of poles near singularities, and robustness against numerical instability.
+Through theoretical explanation and experimental visualization, this study demonstrates how AAA achieves near machine precision with minimal parameters, highlighting its potential in model reduction, system identification, and analytic continuation.

+---
 **Ⅰ. Introduction 、 Problem Description and Motivataion**

 #### Background and Motivation